mweel1/usa_high_level/ecs-gov/index.md

 ## Devices

-All physical communication devices/operating systems would be registered with the Emergency Communication System where they would be notified in case of emergencies also during the [operating system setup](/government-os-services/) process.
+All physical communication devices/operating systems would be registered with the Emergency Communication System via the personal profile where they would be notified in case of emergencies also during the [operating system setup](/government-os-services/) process.

 This would include drone owners.